Meeco/docs/platform/vault/overview.md

 The Account Delegation feature enables Vault users to provide full access or read-only access to their data to a trusted individual.
 An example where this feature may be employed is when a Vault user (a child or an aging parent) requires assistance when managing or exchanging their data with other parties.
 With the Meeco Vault, they are able to ask a trusted individual to be a delegate of their Vault.

 Note that in almost all cases we recommend using Shares and On-Shares to give access to other users as it gives much more granular control over the data shared to another user.
-However, there are circumstances where Account Delegation is more practical, consider the use case(s) that you are developing when selecting different features.
+However, there are circumstances where Account Delegation is more practical.
+Consider the use case(s) that you are developing when selecting different features.

 # Implementation and Integration